xgumball/sinatra-fwitter-5-sessions-pc-jastor-120215/README.md

   end
 ```

-Inside of this request, we'll destory any data associated with the session by calling the `destroy` method.
+Inside of this request, we'll destroy any data associated with the session by calling the `destroy` method.

 ```ruby
   get '/logout' do